 Contact: Tony Newman 646-335-5384 or Roseanne Scotti 609-610-8243</p>

-Trenton—Last night, the Gloucester Township Council approved a resolution calling upon the New Jersey State Senate and Assembly to override Governor Christie’s veto of the Good Samaritan Emergency Response Act, (A578/S851), which provides limited legal protection for those who witness a drug overdose and summon medical assistance.
+Trenton—Last night, Borough of Magnolia council members approved a resolution calling upon the New Jersey State Senate and Assembly to override Governor Christie’s veto of the Good Samaritan Emergency Response Act, (A578/S851), which provides limited legal protection for those who witness a drug overdose and summon medical assistance.
 The bill passed the legislature with bipartisan support but was conditionally vetoed by the governor on October 5, 2012.
-Camden County, where Gloucester is located, has the highest drug overdose rate in New Jersey, with 97 deaths in 2009 alone.
+Camden County, where Magnolia is located, has the highest drug overdose rate in New Jersey, with 97 deaths in 2009 alone.

-This resolution adds support to a swiftly growing campaign led by affected family members and local officials to override the Governor’s veto.
-Similar measures were approved last week in Magnolia, Red Bank and Audubon and a one is scheduled for consideration later this month in National Park.
-Raritan and Flemington have already adopted resolutions in general support of a Good Samaritan policy for those who witness a drug overdose and summon medical assistance.
+Similar resolutions calling on the legislature to override the Governor’s veto are also on town council agendas later this month in Gloucester Township, located in Camden County, and National Park in Gloucester County.
+Raritan and Flemington town councils have already adopted resolutions in support of a Good Samaritan policy for those who witness a drug overdose and summon medical assistance.

 Overdose is a major public health problem and the leading cause of accidental death in New Jersey.
 These deaths are entirely preventable.
 The majority of overdose victims do not actually die until several hours after they have taken a drug and most of these deaths occur in the presence of others, meaning that there is both time and opportunity to summon medical assistance.
 Unfortunately, fear of arrest and prosecution often prevents people from calling 911 and studies show that as a result, help is called for in only half of all overdose emergencies.
 This bill provides limited protection from drug possession charges for a witness who calls 911 in these situations.

 Patty DiRenzo of Blackwood lost her son, Salvatore, to an overdose when he was only 27 years old and campaigned tirelessly for this bill since its introduction last fall.
 She is now working with other families and advocates on a campaign to urge the legislature to override the governor’s misguided veto.
-“I’m thrilled that a growing number of New Jersey towns are taking the initiative to stand up and fight for a policy that will literally save thousands of lives.
-I was devastated to learn of the Governor’s veto but these resolutions are an encouraging sign that the fight is not over.
+“I’m thrilled that Magnolia has taken the initiative to stand up and fight for a policy that will literally save thousands of lives.
+I was devastated to learn of the Governor’s veto but this resolution is an encouraging sign that the fight is not over.
 I will do whatever I need to do in Sal’s memory to save lives.
 The legislature must stand up and do the right thing.”

 Ten states—New York, Illinois, Washington State, New Mexico, Colorado, Florida, California, Massachusetts, Rhode Island and Connecticut—have already enacted Good Samaritan laws for drug overdoses and similar measures are currently pending in several others.
 The campaign for immunity in Florida was spearheaded by the Palm Beach County Sheriff’s office after it determined that in the vast majority of overdose cases, someone could have summoned help but chose not to.
 Conservative Republican Governor Rick Scott signed the measure into law earlier this year.